core-wg/resource-directory/draft-ietf-core-resource-directory.md

 parameter.
 The endpoint is responsible for refreshing the entry within this period using either the registration or update interface.
 The registration interface MUST be implemented to be idempotent, so that registering twice with the same endpoint parameter does not create multiple RD entries.
+A new registration may be created at any time to supercede an existing registration, replacing the registration parameters and links.

 The registration request interface is specified as follows: